Sonophoto/pyDGW/README.md

 an end node.

 Programming a state machine is not documented here.
-You need data that you use to keep track of your state and to process; you need a function for each node that manipulates that data according to rules _YOU_ define and decides which state to move to next.
+You need data that you use to keep track of your state or "status" and data to process; you need a function for each node that manipulates that data according to rules you define and decides which state to move to next.

 ***Usage:***